Toshiro Yoshino

 Toshiro Yoshino (吉野俊郎, Yoshino Toshiro) (born Ibaraki, 5 September 1960) is a former Japanese rugby union player.
 He played as a wing or as centre.

 Career

 After graduating from Hitachi First High School in Ibaraki Prefecture, Yoshino attended Waseda University.

 During his time in Waseda University RFC, Yoshino, along with Kazuhiko Honjo and Makoto Tsubuku, was one of the "three crows" and became a star player.
 At that time, he often played as centre, but he also excelled in running, there were a few cases where he received a pass from Honjo and scored a try.
 Later, he had also opportunities to play as a winger.

 Then, along with Honjo, he moved to Suntory and, upon joining the team, they could play for the same team which then was an emerging team at the Japan Company Rugby Football Championship, raising its strength.

-However, through the university and the company, he had a chance to win the National Champonhsip, and it was in 1995, at the age of 35.
+However, through the university and the company, he had a chance to win the National Championship, and it was in 1995, at the age of 35.